conduktor/conduktor-docs/docs/guides/get-started.md

 [Get started with Conduktor](https://www.conduktor.io/get-started) in just a few minutes.

-This example builds a complete Conduktor deployment consisting of all Conduktor <GlossaryTerm>artifacts</GlossaryTerm>, Redpanda Kafka, schema registry and supporting services for data generation.
+This example builds a **complete Conduktor deployment** that consists of all Conduktor <GlossaryTerm>artifacts</GlossaryTerm>, Redpanda Kafka, schema registry and supporting services for data generation.

 ## Overview